HTX-LAN/assets/README.md

 ### Poster

-Several posters have been created for the HTX LAN, a number of them can be found in the folder [posters](posters)
+Several posters have been created for the HTX LAN, a number of them can be found in the folder [posters](posters).

+### Images

+Images from previous years can be found in the archive from each year.